Change multiple assignment in conditional from parse error to warning

 This behavior changed since 1.9.0, so the restriction is indeed meaningless now.

-Updated by mikecmpbll (Mike Campbell) over 4 years ago
+Updated by mikecmpbll (Mike Campbell) almost 6 years ago

 I find this really unintuitive and share some of 'bug hit's exasperation.
 It's clear that the return value, like everything, is either truthy or falsey, why treat this differently to everything else in Ruby?